admin3514/aws-notes/README.md

 *6. Elastic Block Store :* <br>

 **What is Amazon Elastic Block Store (EBS)?**
 Amazon Elastic Block Store (EBS) is a high-performance block storage service for EC2 instances.
 It works like a virtual hard drive that provides persistent storage.
 Even if the EC2 instance stops or terminates, the data in an EBS volume remains intact. <br>
 🔹 Think of EBS as an external SSD attached to your EC2 instance. <br>

+**Q. What are the types of volumes for EC2 instances?** <br>
+There are two types of volumes,  <br>
+1. Instance store volumes  <br>
+2. EBS – Elastic Block Stores   <br>

+**Q. What are EBS volumes?** <br>
+Answer:EBS stands for Elastic Block Stores.
+They are persistent volumes that you can attach to the instances.
+With EBS volumes, your data will be preserved even when you stop your instances, unlike your instance store volumes where the data is deleted when you stop the instances.  <br>

 Key Features of EBS <br>
 ✅ Persistent Storage – Data remains even after stopping an EC2 instance. <br>